HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/howto_work_with_elements/component_reference_element/index.md

-# Creating a Component Reference Element
+# Creating a component reference element

 You use a component reference element to store a reference to a component.
 To create a component reference element, you can either add a component reference element to an authoring template, site area, or content item, or create a component reference component.